Cancellation Policy - Programs of Support

 Where a participant cancels a program of support with the required 2-week notice, we will charge 100% of the scheduled fee for sessions taking place during the 2-week notice period, regardless of whether the participant attends the sessions or not.
 No charges will be made for sessions after the end of the 2-week notice period.

-Where we cancel a program of support, no charge is made to either the participant or to the NDIS.
+Where One&All cancel a program of support, no charge is made to either the participant or to the NDIS.

 Special circumstances